AidLite Python API Documentation

 model_type = model.get_model_type()

-To set runtime configuration information, a configuration instance object is required first.
-This function is used to create a Config
+To set runtime configuration information, you naturally need to have a configuration instance object first.
+This function is used to create a Config instance object.

 API | create_instance |

-# Create a config instance object; report an error if the return value is None
+# Create configuration instance object, error if return value is None

 config = aidlite.Config.create_instance()